Security-Onion-Solutions/securityonion-docs/cases.rst

 .. image:: images/cases-events-drilldown.png
   :target: _images/cases-events-drilldown.png

-If you find something that you would like to track as an Observable, you can click the eye icon on the left side of the row to add it to the Observables tab.
+If you find something that you would like to track as an Observable, you can click the eye icon on the far left of the row to add it to the Observables tab.
 It will attempt to automatically identify well known data types such as IP addresses.

 To the right of the eye icon is a Hunt icon that can be used to start a new hunt for that particular value.